jupyter-book/mystmd/packages/myst-parser/README.md

 ### `npm run start`

-Starts a server for manually testing and playing with `mystjs`, this uses a in-memory bundle of what would go in the `dist` folder.
+Starts a server for manually testing and playing with `myst-parser`, this uses a in-memory bundle of what would go in the `dist` folder.
 Note that this does not actually build the library!